 As explained in

-In synthetic phonics programs students say the sounds for
+and graphemes.
+In synthetic phonics programs students say

-the graphemes they see and orally blend them together to
+the sounds for the graphemes they see and orally blend

 (In phonics, a blend